jadehopepunk/jadehopepunk/content/projects/radish-house/index.md

 expiryDate:
 publishDate:

-feature_image: mojo-manor.jpg
+feature_image: radish-house.jpg
-feature_image_alt: A picture of the back yard at mojo manor, showing a raised garden bed and outdoor dining table.
+feature_image_alt: A picture of the back yard at radish house, showing a raised garden bed and outdoor dining table.

 project types:
     - Current